WHERE ARE THEY NOW: What beloved early YouTube stars look like today

 YouTube/ScreenshotDavid Devore — of David After Dentist fame — is a middle schooler now.

-The first YouTube video was uploaded 10 years ago, and thousands of people have found viral fame on the platform since then.
+The first YouTube video was uploaded 10 years ago this month, and thousands of people have found viral fame on the platform.

 What do you do once you gain internet stardom and your video has received millions of views?